orbingol/NURBS-Python/.github/CONTRIBUTING.md

 ## Pull requests

-Please use `devmaster` branch for creating PRs.
+Please [create pull requests](https://help.github.com/articles/creating-a-pull-request/) against `devmaster` branch.
+CI tools are set to test every pull request, and I would appreciate if you could add tests for your changes and test your code with a Python linter utility, e.g. `pylint` and/or `prospector`.

+All your changes will be reviewed and if they are accepted, they will be merged to the `master` branch in the next subsequent release of NURBS-Python and your name will be added under the *Contributors* section of the [README](../README.rst) file.

+Feel free to open an issue on the project issue tracker, if you have any questions.

 ## Tests

-The project includes tests under `'tests/` directory and all tests are designed to run with `pytest`.
+The project includes automated tests under `'tests/` directory and all tests are designed to run with `pytest`.
-I would be glad if you could follow this notation if you are planning to contribute to tests.
+I would appreciate if you could contribute more tests to increase their code coverage.

+Just to present some code coverage metrics, it was around 70% after running all the included tests and the examples in the [Examples Repository](https://github.com/orbingol/NURBS-Python_Examples) at the end of January 2018 (metrics acquired with the [coverage](https://pypi.python.org/pypi/coverage) tool).

 -----

-NURBS-Python is a free and open-source project.
-The author and all contributors volunteered their free time to develop and improve this project.
-All contributions, such as constructive comments, ideas, contributions to the code and tests are much appreciated.
+As always, all contributions, such as constructive comments, ideas, code improvements and tests are much appreciated.

-Thanks!
+Thanks in advance!